Other types of leave

 You are entitled to unpaid leave for assignments as a member of the Riksdag (Swedish Parliament) or other political assignments in local or regional government from the day you enter office until the day you leave office.
 You must inform your line manager of the assignment and its scope as early as possible.

 As a rule, leave for military service is unpaid.
-However, there are some exceptions:
+However, there are some exceptions in connection with, for example, refresher training.

 You can also apply for leave for what is usually termed "private matters".
 This could be testing a job with another employer or travelling, or any other reason not listed above.
-Leave for such reasons is not an entitlement.
+However, leave for such reasons is not an entitlement.

 On the Swedish legislation website Notisum (in Swedish):